ade555/BlogBridger/docs/installation.md

-# DRF Blog Bridger

-## Introduction

-DRF Blog Bridger is a simple tool that allows Django Rest Framework Developers to set up a simple blog API without worrying about the underlying code.
-The tool takes care of things like CRUD operations for blog posts, as well as the comment feature for each post.

 ## Getting Started

 The following instructions will help you install Blog Bridger on your local system and have it running.